-Less cohesive and lacking the warm and fuzzy Disney touch, the Universal Orlando parks nevertheless feature some of the very best attractions of their kind on the planet, including its groundbreaking Spider-Man ride, the Hulk coaster, Transformers: The Ride 3D, and Revenge of the Mummy.
+Less cohesive and lacking the warm and fuzzy Disney touch, the Universal Orlando parks nevertheless feature some of the very best attractions of their kind on the planet, including the groundbreaking Spider-Man ride, Transformers: The Ride 3D, and Revenge of the Mummy.
 And its Wizarding World of Harry Potter lands have proven wildly popular and transformed the theme park industry with their deep immersion and mind-blowing rides.

 Universal has a brash, in-your-face attitude.
 If the sweet "it's a small world" defines Disney World, the ominous, enormous Transformers set the tone at Universal.
 Things are always blowing up and out of control on its attractions.
 The CityWalk complex always pulsates with energy.
 Underwater speakers at the Hard Rock Hotel's pool ensure that guests never miss a lick of a searing guitar solo.
 If it's solace you seek, head to the Bahamas.
 If you want to pump up the action, head to Universal.

 Universal Orlando Tickets